 The SSL ‘Book of the Month’ feature highlights a book in our collection that has been chosen by one of our Subject Consultants.
 This may be a recent addition to our stock or an existing item that we would like to share with you.

-Polity Press, 2019
+Yale University Press, 2019

 Why was it chosen?

-Where can I find it?
+How can I access it?